-As I mentioned, I have been experimenting with tortilla recipes for a while without great success.
+As I mentioned, I have been experimenting with keto tortillas recipes for a while without great success.
 A lot of the Keto and Low Carb Tortilla recipes out there are VERY eggy and just don’t hold together well.
 However, after lots of experimenting and combining chemistry with quality foods – I came up with the best, easiest keto, low carb tortilla recipe.
 This dough also does really well when stored for a few days in the fridge.
 This makes around 8 taco-sized tortillas and comes in at only 2g net carbs each!

 - 1 cup almond flour